111 - NODE_BLOOM service bit

 65 - OP_CHECKLOCKTIMEVERIFY

-BIP: 65 source Layer: Consensus (soft fork) Title: OP_CHECKLOCKTIMEVERIFY Author: Peter Todd Comments-Summary: No comments yet.
-Comments-URI: https://github.com/bitcoin/bips/wiki/Comments:BIP-0065 Status: Final Type: Standards Track Created: 2014-10-01 License: PD Table of ContentsAbstractSummaryMotivationEscrowNon-interactive time-locked refundsTwo-factor walletsPayment ChannelsTrustless Payments for Publishing DataProving sacrifice to miners' feesFreezing FundsReplacing the nLockTime field entirelyDetailed SpecificationDeploymentSPV ClientsCreditsReferencesImplementationsCopyright Abstract This BIP describes a new opcode (OP_CHECKLOCKTIMEVERIFY) for the Bitcoin scripting system that allows a transaction output to be made unspendable until some point in the future.
+BIP: 65 source Layer: Consensus (soft fork) Title: OP_CHECKLOCKTIMEVERIFY Authors: Peter Todd Status: Deployed Type: Specification Assigned: 2014-10-01 License: PD Table of ContentsAbstractSummaryMotivationEscrowNon-interactive time-locked refundsTwo-factor walletsPayment ChannelsTrustless Payments for Publishing DataProving sacrifice to miners' feesFreezing FundsReplacing the nLockTime field entirelyDetailed SpecificationDeploymentSPV ClientsCreditsReferencesImplementationsCopyright Abstract This BIP describes a new opcode (OP_CHECKLOCKTIMEVERIFY) for the Bitcoin scripting system that allows a transaction output to be made unspendable until some point in the future.
 Summary CHECKLOCKTIMEVERIFY redefines the existing NOP2 opcode.
-When executed, if any of the following conditions are true, the script interpreter will terminate with an error: the stack is empty;...
+When executed, if any of the following conditions are true, the script interpreter will terminate with an error: the stack is empty; orthe top item on the stack is less than 0; orthe lock-time type (height vs. timestamp) of the top stack...

 9 - Version bits with timeout and delay

-BIP: 9 source Title: Version bits with timeout and delay Author: Pieter Wuille Peter Todd Greg Maxwell Rusty Russell Comments-Summary: No comments yet.
-Comments-URI: https://github.com/bitcoin/bips/wiki/Comments:BIP-0009 Status: Final Type: Informational Created: 2015-10-04 License: PD Table of ContentsAbstractMotivationSpecificationSelection guidelinesStatesBit flagsNew consensus rulesState transitionsWarning mechanismgetblocktemplate changesSupport for future changesRationaleDeploymentsCopyright Abstract This document specifies a proposed change to the semantics of the 'version' field in Bitcoin blocks, allowing multiple backward-compatible changes (further called "soft forks") to be deployed in parallel.
+BIP: 9 source Title: Version bits with timeout and delay Authors: Pieter Wuille Peter Todd Greg Maxwell Rusty Russell Status: Deployed Type: Informational Assigned: 2015-10-04 License: PD Table of ContentsAbstractMotivationSpecificationSelection guidelinesStatesBit flagsNew consensus rulesState transitionsWarning mechanismgetblocktemplate changesSupport for future changesRationaleDeploymentsCopyright Abstract This document specifies a proposed change to the semantics of the 'version' field in Bitcoin blocks, allowing multiple backward-compatible changes (further called "soft forks") to be deployed in parallel.
 It relies on interpreting the version field as a bit vector, where each bit can be used to track an independent change.
 These are tallied each retarget period.
-Once the consensus change succeeds or times out, there is a "fallow" pau...
+Once the consensus change succeeds or times out, there is a "fallow" pause after which the bit can be reused for later changes.
+Motivation BIP 34 introduced a mechanism fo...

 372 - Pay-to-contract tweak fields for PSBT

-BIP: 372 source Layer: Applications Title: Pay-to-contract tweak fields for PSBT Author: Maxim Orlovsky Discussions-To: Comments-URI: https://github.com/bitcoin/bips/wiki/Comments:BIP-0372 Status: Draft Type: Standards Track Created: 2022-01-16 License: BSD-2-Clause Requires: BIP-174 Table of ContentsIntroductionAbstractCopyrightBackgroundMotivationDesignSpecificationSecurity considerationsRationaleCompatibilityReference implementationAcknowledgementsTest vectorsReferences Introduction Abstract This document proposes additional fields for BIP 174 PSBTv0 and BIP 370 PSBTv2 that allow for pay-to-contract key tweaking data to be included in a PSBT of any version.
-These will represent an extra-transaction information required for the signer to produce valid signatures spending previous outputs.
+BIP: 372 source Layer: Applications Title: Pay-to-contract tweak fields for PSBT Authors: Maxim Orlovsky Status: Draft Type: Specification Assigned: 2022-01-16 License: BSD-2-Clause Requires: BIP-174 Table of ContentsIntroductionAbstractCopyrightBackgroundMotivationDesignSpecificationSecurity considerationsRationaleCompatibilityReference implementationAcknowledgementsTest vectorsReferences Introduction Abstract This document proposes additional fields for BIP 174 PSBTv0 and BIP 370 PSBTv2 that allow for pay-to-contract (P2C) key tweaking data to be included in a PSBT of any version.
+These will represent extra-transaction information required for the signer to produce valid signatures spending previous outputs.
 Copyright This BIP is licensed under the 2-clause BSD license.
-Background Key tweaking is a procedure for creating a cryptographic commitment to some message using ellipti...
+Background Key tweaking is a procedure for creating a cryptographic commitment to a message using elliptic curve properties.
+The procedure uses the discrete log problem (DLP) to commit to an extr...

 123 - BIP Classification